 The difference between a professional massage and a husband’s in-front-of-the-TV-back-rub are pretty stark.
 The masseuse works each side of the back with perfect symmetry.
 Every muscle is kneaded.
 Touches are measured and planned to deepen relaxation.
 There is enough repetition for the recipient to rest and enough change to keep it interesting.

 Similarly, a man needs to know and be able to stimulate a woman’s genitals with knowledge and intention.
 He should know each part with lights on and with a reach in the dark.
-Because the woman’s genitals change during arousal, he should know the particulars for those changes: color, engorgement, erectile tissue, lubrication.
+Because the woman’s genitals change during arousal, he should know the particulars for those changes: color, engorgement, tissue, lubrication.
 A good lover has at least 20 different touches to use.
 The two primary variants are pressure and friction and a combination of the two.

 Because 19 of them may not work on a particular night given her menstrual cycle, level or tiredness or alertness, bloating or not—your wife should guide you with lots of feedback about what works and doesn’t.
 Ask her to give you a number on a scale of one to five rather than “that feels good.”
 You may find that one touch that took her to the moon one night never works again.
 Not your fault.
 You may find that she only wants the same ole’ touch over and over.
 Not your fault.
 You may find that you are almost out of options.
 Not your fault.
 She is the only one who can know what feels good at any given moment.
 Know only two or three touches or rush the process?
 Then, the lack of progress might be your fault.

 Gentle encouragement to tell you her preferences will help.
 Don’t think you know what works.
 You can’t know.
 You shouldn’t feel criticized if she redirects you.
 If you have many touches in your repertoire, the odds increase that you can please her even when she is having a tough night relaxing.
 Do research different touches orally and manually in sex books.
 Do research live on her with a night set aside for learning.
 Tell her you want nothing in return that night—only to learn how to please her.
 Porn is an unrealistic teacher of technique often emphasizing intercourse.
 As I’ve said in many previous blogs: most women don’t climax from intercourse.
-Only 15 to 20 percent do; but 100 percent of ambulatory disease-free women can climax from adequate clitoral stimulation (read: at least 20 minutes once aroused)
+Only 7 percent do; but 100 percent of ambulatory disease-free women can climax from adequate clitoral stimulation (read: at least 20 minutes once aroused)

 1Deborah Tolman, Dilemmas of Desire: Teenage Girls Talk About Sexuality (Cambridge, MA: Harvard University Press, 2002)